Azure-Samples/active-directory-verifiable-credentials/README.md

 For all the samples this are the minimum requirements:

 - An Android or IOS device.
-- An Azure Active Directory tenant with at least 1 P2 license (a free trial of Azure AD Premium will work as well).
+- An Azure Active Directory tenant (even Azure AD Free SKU is supported).
-- An Azure subscription where you have access to create Azure storage accounts and a keyvault.
+- An Azure subscription linked to this Azure AD directory and where you have access to create Azure Keyvault.

 Refer to our [documentation](https://aka.ms/didfordevs) for more instructions on setting up your own Azure AD Verifiable Credentials environment.